We co-host and support research events at Bath Spa and internationally

 If you'd like to organise an event with us, please get in touch with our director, Richard Johnson (email@example.com).

-Our 2020/21 Hazard, Risk and Disaster (HRD) Research Seminar Series will be held online.
-Please visit the event pages for more information and a booking form to register your place.
+Our 2020/21 Hazard, Risk and Disaster (HRD) Research Lecture Series will be held online.
+Please visit the event pages below for more information and a booking form to register your place.

 - 7 October 2020: Reconstructing climate from Late Glacial subfossil trees – Dr Maren Pauly (Bath Spa University)